-If you’re injured at work, your employer is almost certainly required to have an insurance policy to compensate you.
-The potential for this process to become complex and difficult, though, is a risk any worker faces if they file this kind of claim.
+If you’re injured at work, your employer is likely required to have an insurance policy to compensate you.
+The potential for this process to become complex and difficult is a risk any worker faces if they file this kind of claim.
 There are various pitfalls you can fall into that may deny you the compensation you’re likely to be legally entitled to, or at least seriously extend the time it takes for you to receive it.

 The Wilmington, NC workers' comp attorneys at Rodzik Law Group have walked injured workers through the workers' comp process for over 20 years, and because of this experience, we have a thorough understanding of where many people go wrong when filing a claim after a workplace injury.
 We’ve covered topics related to this one on our blog before, including common workers' comp myths and what to expect when working with a workers' comp attorney.

 In this post, we’ll outline some of the mistakes many people make when filing for workers' comp and some important details to know about North Carolina’s workers' comp laws.